Ravi5691/netflix_clone/README.md

 # Website Clone Project

 ## Overview:
-This project is a clone of my personal profile website, aiming to replicate its functionality and design for learning and showcasing purposes.
+This project is a clone of famous website, aiming to replicate its functionality and design for learning and showcasing purposes.

 ## Features:
 - Homepage: Replicates the layout and design of my original profile website's homepage.